NixOS/rfcs/rfcs/0017-intensional-store.md

 Since the names are always different, the `$cas` entries and `$cas.m` files could stay in `/nix/store`.
 The benefit would be that NixPkgs doesn't have to be audited for hardcoded `/nix` paths.

 However, this keeps the problem of some installations not having permission to create a `/nix` directory, and makes it much harder to share the store between hosts (as long as non-`$cas` entries are present).

+### No metadata

+Not keeping metadata in the Store means that the Store by itself doesn't have enough information to do garbage collection, nor to let a system boot from a given `$cas`

+### Keep metadata in directory with Store entry

+Since the Store entries can be files or directories, that means that files would have to be put in a directory, for example `$cas` becomes `$cas/_`.
+Then directory entries would have to do the same for symmetry.
+This requires many code changes and requires extra storage, even if an entry doesn't have any runtime dependencies.

+### Add name to metadata

+The name and version are subjective data.
+Adding it to metadata would cause `$cas` to change and increases storage.
+The only consumer of this data is the end user, who should also have the data available in their Trust DB.